jimyandres/Node-projects/Module_03/MongoDB-Migration/readme.md

-# Module 3 Assignment Lab: MongoDB Migration Node Script
+# MongoDB Migration Node Script

 *The assignment lab for this module is to build a migration script to move data from one MongoDB database to another.*